 Natural disasters can occur randomly.
 Man-made disasters can be just as unpredictable.
 No matter where you live in Texas, it’s important to learn about the potential hazards near you to get ahead of what’s ahead.

-For hurricanes, the best time to prepare is before hurricane season begins on June 1.
+The best time to prepare for hurricanes is before hurricane season begins on June 1.
 It is vital to understand your home's vulnerability to storm surges, flooding, and wind.

 Basic Preparedenss Tips